talkative-tech/ios-sdk/README.md

     }
 ```

-You can check example app for more detail.
+You can check the example app for more detail.